mattheu/MinQueue/readme.md

 ### Advanced Use ###

-* Multiple independantly proccessed files.
+* Multiple, independantly proccessed files.
 You can specify several lists of file handles to be minified and concatenated into separate files.
 Useful if you have scripts that are loaded conditionally on certain pages and should be handled separately rather than minified and concatenated into one large file.
 * Options can be defined in your config file.
 This then disables access to the settings page in the admin.
 * Install MPH Minfiy outside of plugins directory? eg as an mu-plugin or in a theme?
 You will need to filter the plugins_url using 'mph_minify_plugin_dir' filter to give the root relative path to the location of the plugin.

-## Problems? ##
+## Problems?
+Features? ##

-* Only minifies and concatenates scripts and styles loaded using wp_enqueue_scripts and wp_enqueue_styles.
+* Minifies and concatenates scripts and styles loaded using wp_enqueue_scripts and wp_enqueue_styles (or earlier).
-* Does not work if you enqueue your styles using the wp_print_styles action.
-I know this sounds like the right place to do it but you should be using the wp_enqueue_scripts action instead! see http://codex.wordpress.org/Plugin_API/Action_Reference/wp_print_styles
+* Also handles them if they are enqueued on wp_print_scripts, although you should be using the wp_enqueue_scripts action instead! see http://codex.wordpress.org/Plugin_API/Action_Reference/wp_print_styles
 * Minify removes spaces and line breaks.
 Javascript that relies on these may break.
-Twitter Bootstrap javascript is not compatable.
+Early Twitter Bootstrap javascript is not compatable.
 * Be careful of errors in your CSS and JS that may not be apparent when they are loaded separately. eg code comments that are not closed correctly, when concatenated, can comment out all subsequent files.
 * Be careful of dependencies & the order things will be processed.
 See Troubleshooting, Fatal error: Allowed memory size...
+* I'm trying to minify 5MB of js and it breaks. _doing_it_wrong()

 ## Troubleshooting ##